zinkx/zinkx.github.io/content/posts/relu_guide/index.md

 Clearly, the added ReLU is an improvement to a single linear function, nevertheless the network only manages to give a broad approximation for positive input values.
 This is not surprising, given that the ReLU only returns the positive values and sets everything else to 0.
 Overlooking the bias, the network can either handle all positive values, or all negative values (with $w_1<0$), but it cannot learn how to deal with both.
 So in order to give it the oppurtunity to deal with negative values as well as positive ones, we need another neuron:
 :\
 $l_1(x) = max(0,\mathbf{w}_1x+b_1)$ with $\mathbf{w}_1$, $b_1 \in \mathbb{R}^2$\
-Finally, we need to combine the information of both neurons in single neuron:\
+Finally, we need to combine the information of both neurons in single dimension:\
 $l_2(x) = \mathbf{w}_2x+b_2$ with $\mathbf{w}^T_2 \in \mathbb{R}^2$, $b_2 \in \mathbb{R}$\
 ![](images/quadratic_1lin2_relu_2lin1.gif)\
 Looks much better, right?\